-User Interface Design Pattern Library It is important to note that the patterns are offered as proposed sets of design guidelines.
+Home.
+Collection: Search Patterns.
+Patterns from IDEO.
+User Interface Design Pattern Library.
+It is important to note that the patterns are offered as proposed sets of design guidelines.
 They are NOT the only solutions, strict recipes etched in stone, or a substitute for sound human-centered design practices.
 In our view, it is essential to select and apply the patterns critically and thoughtfully based on an understanding of the users - their level of knowledge, their discovery scenarios and goals, and their modes of information discovery.
 For example, some UI patterns work well for the "knowledgeable seeker" but not the "uncertain explorer. " For more information about how to effectively use the patterns, you can download Applying Endeca Search & Discovery UI Design Patterns .

 Tag Cloud With sufficient tags in a system it becomes possible to present the most popular tags as a browsing aid.
 Top Navigation Updates User Card Your vs. What Makes Them Click » Blog Archive » 100 Things You Should Know About People: #49 — The Brain Looks For Simple Patterns - Applying Psychology to Understand How People Think, Work, and Relate.
 What do you see when you look at the x’s below?